 A group of Elgin non-profits and HOPE joined forces with residents to build and strengthen the community in the South East Elgin Neighborhood.
 Community planning sessions were held, and projects included:

-- Improved lighting in the neighborhood
+Improving lighting in the neighborhood

-- Created a newsletter, SEEN-IT, to keep up to date on what’s going on
+Creating a newsletter, SEEN-IT, to keep up to date on what’s going on

-- Held monthly meetings where you could network, get to know your neighbors, and hear presentations about topics that interested you.
+Holding monthly meetings where you could network, get to know your neighbors, and hear presentations about topics that interested you.

 HOPE partnered with Oak Park Regional Housing Center to help 15 building owners rehab units or take advantage of technical assistance and training.
 This helped create 48 units of affordable rental housing and improved the economic stability of households and neighborhoods.
 Cooperative lenders created low-interest loans for participants in this program to accomplish larger cost repairs, such as adding new HVAC or roofing to homes.